DACA (Deferred Action for Childhood Arrivals) Lawyer

 DACA Meaning

 DACA is often misunderstood—it’s not permanent legal status or citizenship.
 It is a temporary shield that allows you to live and work in the U.S. legally.
 If you plan to travel abroad, you must apply for Advance Parole (Form I-131).
 Leaving the U.S. without it may terminate your DACA protection.
 It’s crucial to stay out of legal trouble, as any criminal issues may affect your renewal.
+Alo Legal can help you understand your options and stay informed about DACA requirements.

 Ready to Take the Next Step?
 Apply for Your DACA Today!